developmeh/ruby_streaming_ansi_banana/README.md

 Before running the application, make sure you have Ruby, Bundler, and `make` installed on your system.

+This project provides a nix flake for dependencies and the convenience of direnv

 ### Installing Dependencies

 To install the required gems for the application, run: